sashkoristov/bachelor-theses/README.md

 # Contact

-If you need any additional information, please do not hesitate to contact me on sashko@dps.uibk.ac.at.
+If you need any additional information, please do not hesitate to contact me on sashko.ristov@uibk.ac.at.

 My topics for master theses may be found [here](https://github.com/sashkoristov/master-theses).